ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 ## Step 3 - The Hydration
 This is accomplished with the `hydrate.sh` script located in the tools submodule.
 In part, it uses the [`kpt fn render`](https://kpt.dev/reference/cli/fn/render/) command.

-> **!!!** `kpt fn render` should never be executed manually in any directory.
+> **!!!
+IMPORTANT !!!** `kpt fn render` should never be executed manually in any directory.
 This ensures better package updates and minimizes hydration issues.

 In summary, the script will:
 - add (`source-base` + `source-customization/<env>`) to `temp-workspace/<env>`